logo ce-autoloader

 },

-Every component moves through three distinct states, that you can style using CSS.
+Every component moves through two states not-defined → defined, that you can style using CSS selectors:

 :not(:defined)

-Activation State.
-Triggered when the library begins fetching the module.
+Triggered when the module is being loaded.
 This is the perfect time to show a Skeleton Loader or a progress indicator.

 Native Telemetry & Insights